QmelZ/rgbdustry/README.md

-# rgb-graphite-press
+# rgbdustry
-aka gaminig graphite presses.
+gaminig equipment for free